truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/TFTP-HPAApp.md

 {{< trueimage src="/images/SCALE/23.10/TFTPServerAppInfoScreen.png" alt="TFTP Server Information Screen" id="2: TFTP Server Information Screen" >}}

-Click **Install** to open the **TFTP Server** configuration wizard.
+Click **Install** to open the **TFTP Server** configuration screen.

 {{< trueimage src="/images/SCALE/23.10/InstallTFTPServerAppScreen.png" alt="Install TFTP Server Screen" id="3: Install TFTP Server Screen" >}}

 Application configuration settings are presented in several sections.
 To find specific fields click in the **Search Input Fields** search field, scroll down to a particular section or click on the section heading on the navigation area in the upper-right corner.

-You can install the application using all default settings, or you can customize setting to suit your use case.

-Click **Install** to start the installation process.
+After accepting or changing the default settings explained in the sections below, click **Install** to start the installation process.
 The TFTP Server application displays on the **Installed** applications screen when the installation completes.

 {{< trueimage src="/images/SCALE/23.10/TFTPServerAppInstalled.png" alt="TFTP Server App Installed" id="4: TFTP Server App Installed" >}}